llj0824/weibo-research-guanghua/docs/weibo_api_onboarding_instructions.md

 - **API Restrictions**: New apps have limited API access initially (150 requests/hour)
 - **Content Policies**: Ensure your app complies with Weibo's content guidelines
 - **Support**: Contact weibo_app@vip.sina.com if you encounter issues

-Would you like me to provide instructions for the next steps (configuring Google Apps Script) or any clarification on these steps?